Textured Walls Overview: How to texture a ceiling

 The usual way to mask these troubles is to spray on acoustical “popcorn” texture.
-But I go with a “knockdown” texture on most ceilings, whether they're new drywall, old plaster or a repaired ceiling of any type.
-The beauty of knockdown texture is that it not only hides imperfections but also creates a more subtle look than heavier textures.
+But I go with a “knockdown” texture on most ceilings, whether they’re new drywall, old plaster or a repaired ceiling of any type.
+The beauty of knockdown drywall texture is that it not only hides imperfections but also creates a more subtle look than heavier textures.
 A typical ceiling takes less than an hour to texture and costs less than $20 in materials.
-Best of all, it's almost impossible to get wrong—as long as you follow a few simple steps.
+Best of all, it’s almost impossible to get a how to texture drywall project wrong—as long as you follow a few simple steps.
 To spray on the texture, I use a small electric texture gun.
-But gun powered by an air compressor will work just as well.
+But a gun powered by an air compressor will work just as well to get textured walls.

-You can wipe up a texture mess with a wet rag, but preventing a mess is a lot faster.
+You can wipe up a ceiling texture or wall texture mess with a wet rag, but preventing a mess is a lot faster.
 Remove all furniture from the room, as well as floor coverings, light fixtures and wall hangings.
 I like to cover the floor with rosin paper instead of drop cloths because I can roll up the entire mess at the end of the job and drop it straight into the trash.
-I over- lap each course of rosin paper about 6 in. and tape the seams.
+I overlap each course of rosin paper about 6 in. and tape the seams before texturing walls.

 Next, mask the top edges of the walls with 1-1/2-in. masking tape.
 Press the top half of the tape in a straight line along the top of the walls, just under the ceiling line.
 To the bottom half of the tape, adhere inexpensive 0.8 mil plastic drop cloths, “bagging” the entire room.

 How to texture a ceiling: Paint now, or later